 Fat and lye are immiscible, meaning they do not want to mix.
 If soap batter is not stirred, the fat will float on top of the lye, and a thin layer of soap will form where the lye and fat layers touch.
 When enough soap forms to become a barrier between the fat and lye, the saponification reaction will stop.
 To keep the saponification reaction going, the soap maker must stir the soap batter to break up the soap particles and mix the fat and lye layers.

 Historically, soap makers used a paddle (called a crutch) or a large spoon to mix the soap batter.
-The batter was stirred continuously for hours -- a tedious, boring job.
-When enough soap particles were formed, they emulsified the batter so it stayed mixed together without the need for mechanical stirring.
+The batter had to be stirred continuously for hours -- a tedious, boring job.
+When enough enough particles of soap had formed, these particles emulsified the batter.
+This chemical emulsification helped the lye and fat to stay mixed without the need for more mechanical stirring.

-This point in the soap making process is "trace" -- the moment at which soap batter becomes thick enough to stay mixed without having to actually stir it.
+This point in the soap making process is called "trace" -- the stage at which soap batter is chemically emulsified and obviously thicker.
+An emulsified batter will stay mixed without having to actually stir it.
 There are many good articles and videos that describe trace; here is one --

 "All About Trace in Cold Process Soap" by Soap Queen TV by Bramble Berry